xiix0/scam/README.md

-Good news from afar can bring you a welcome visitor.
+Live in a world of your own, but always welcome visitors.